linuxaustralia/constitution_and_policies/code_of_conduct.md

 All presentation material should be suitable for people aged 12 and above.

-Any public presentation which is part of any event, including but not limited to keynotes, presentations, lightning talks, addresses, mailing list posts and forums, is subject to this code of conduct and thus may not contain:
+Any public presentation which is part of any event, including but not limited to keynotes, presentations, lightning talks, birds-of-afeather (BoF) sessions/open spaces, addresses, mailing list posts and forums, is subject to this code of conduct and thus may not contain:
-* sexual or violent imagery;
+* sexual or violent language and/or imagery;
 * exclusionary language;
 * insults or ad-hominem attacks.